 This is a web version of a previously published paper that was first presented in the symposium “The Historical Impact of Ornithology on the Biological Sciences” organized by Paul L. Farber at the 19th International Ornithological Congress in Ottawa.
-A version of the paper in portable document format, suitable for printing, is also available.
 The text in this web version is reproduced in its entirety but no figures are included.
 Editorial insertions in the web version are enclosed in .
 Citations to this paper should refer to the original printed version (linked here as a pdf file):

 O’Hara, Robert J. 1988.

 Diagrammatic classifications of birds, 1819–1901: views of the natural system in 19th-century British ornithology.
 Pp. 2746–2759 in: Acta XIX Congressus Internationalis Ornithologici (H. Ouellet, ed.).
 Ottawa: National Museum of Natural Sciences.

 Diagrammatic Classifications of Birds, 1819–1901: Views of the Natural System in 19th-century British OrnithologyRobert J. O’Hara